Why Book Michael Caswell?

 I have plenty of experience

 I'm in my 12th year in business, and there isn’t much I haven’t seen or encountered during this time.
 Experience is crucial in this line of work.
 Anyone with a reasonably good sense of composition, basic knowledge of their equipment, and good light to work with can create nice photographs in a relaxed environment.
 But weddings often do not take place in perfect light or otherwise under ideal photographic conditions, and are almost always dynamic events that are anything but relaxed (from the photographer’s perspective at least).
 While a novice portrait photographer has the luxury of being able to leisurely work through any problems that come up during a session, there’s no pause button at a wedding, and it is essential to have someone who is intimately familiar with the flow of these events and is accustomed to dealing with the unexpected.
-Likewise, having a friend who enjoys taking pictures and owns a good camera document the most meaningful day of your life is almost always not going to end well, and many ruined friendships have resulted from such arrangements.
+Likewise, having a friend who enjoys taking pictures and owns a good camera document the most meaningful day of your life is almost always not going to end well, and many instances of lingering hard feelings and ruined friendships have resulted from such arrangements.

 To be able to do this job well, one must have a thorough familiarity with the widely varied aspects of wedding ceremonies and receptions, a keen sense of observation for what needs to be captured, along with the artistic vision and diverse set of technical skills needed to create beautiful images in challenging conditions.
 Wedding photographers must be well-versed in multiple facets of photography, including photojournalism, architectural, food, still life, and portraiture.
-All of this knowledge cannot be obtained by reading a book or watching a series of instructional videos on a website, nor can it adequately come from having photographed a few (or even a hundred) weddings, and I am proud of the many years and much effort I have put into learning this craft.
+All of this knowledge cannot be obtained by reading a book, attending a seminar, or watching a series of instructional videos on a website, nor can it adequately come from having photographed a few (or even a hundred) weddings, and I am proud of the many years and much effort I have put into learning and perfecting this craft.

 I am moderately priced